 We drove the scenic drive Molls Gap into Killarney National Park where we enjoyed an outstanding, yet windy hike, to the summit of Torc Mountain.

-Day 4 of our Killarney National Park Itinerary with Kids
+Day 4 of our Killarney Itinerary with Kids

 We drove to the Beara Peninsula to the Glengarriff Woods Nature Reserve in hopes of seeing a wild otter.
 We then drove to secluded Barley Lake to play on the rocks and enjoy amazing mountain views.

-Day 5 of our Killarney National Park Itinerary with Kids
+Day 5 in Killarney National Park Itinerary with Kids

-An epic day boat & cycle trip through the Gap of Dunloe.
+An epic day boat & bike trip through the Gap of Dunloe.

 Found this post helpful?
 Pin It For Later!